Basic Flight Instruments: The Altimeter

 - Density Altitude: Pressure altitude adjusted for nonstandard temperature.
 Density often is described as how high the aircraft feels like it is since density altitude affects aircraft performance.

-- Pilot Error: Pilots must establish the correct altimeter setting and enter it correctly into the Kollsman window in order for the altimeter to read correctly.
+- Pilot: Pilots must establish the correct altimeter setting and enter it correctly into the Kollsman window in order for the altimeter to read correctly.
 Failure to set the altimeter correctly can cause altitude errors of hundreds of feet.
 A difference of 1" Hg can cause an altitude deviation of 1,000 feet.

 - A pilot will stay at the same height above the ground (as indicated on the altimeter) only if the temperature and pressure both remain the same.
 Flying from a high-pressure area to a low-pressure area without changing the altimeter would result in the aircraft being lower than expected.
 And because density changes with temperature, flying from a hot area to a cold area without changing the altimeter setting also will result in the aircraft flying a lower true altitude than expected.